ERC Starting Grant Bedford Felswand Gebirge Landschaft

 Monitoring Geological Movements Using GPS

 Global satellite navigation systems enable the precise tracking of Earth movements.
-Professor Jonathan Bedford intends to tap this potential within the framework of an ERC grant.
+Professor Jonathan Bedford intends to tap this potential within the framework of the ERC grant TectoVision.

 Southern Europe is is one of the most seismically active and hazardous regions globally.
 Here, it is thought that several small tectonic plates, known as microplates, are simultaneously moving, while the spatiotemporal complexity of these motions is poorly understood.
 The details of these microplate motions will be addressed by Dr. Jonathan Bedford from the Bochum Institute of Geology, Mineralogy and Geophysics in the framework of his Starting Grant.
 He is planning to use the funds, among other things, to set up a low-cost satellite navigation tectonic monitoring system in Greece – the first of its kind in the world.